owulveryck/blog/content/post/simple-rnn-in-go.md

 Those methods are dealing with arrays of vectors on one side, and with `io.Reader` on the other side.
 Therefore, it can use any input type, from a text representation to a data flow over the network (and if you are _gopher_, you know how cool `io.Reader` are!)

 The other methods are simply helper functions useful to train the network.
-I have also chosen to add a post processin method:
+I have also chosen to add a post processing method:

 ```go
 ApplyDist([]float64) []float64